 <!DOCTYPE html> <html> <head> <script src= "http://ajax.googleapis.com/ajax/libs/jquery/1.4.2/jquery.min.js"> </script> <title>WebSockets Client</title> </head> <body> <div id="wrapper"> <div id="container"> <h1>WebSockets Client</h1> <div id="chatLog"> </div><!-- #chatLog --> <p id="examples">eg try 'hi', 'name', 'age', 'today'</p> <input id="text" type="text" /> <button id="disconnect">Disconnect</button> </div><!-- #container --> </div> </body> </html> |

-We've created the basic template: a chat log container, an input box, and a disconnect button.
+We have created the basic template: a chat log container, an input input box and a disconnected button.

 Step 4: Add some CSS

-There is no fancy code, just handle the label style.
+There is no fancy code, just deal with the style of the tag.

 body { |